Dylan-Langumier/Crypto-CS107-2020/README.md

 ## About

 EPFL's CS107 Mini Project 1 is a project about discovering cryptography and basic ciphers.
-You can crypt, decrypt and break Caesar, Vigenere, OTP, CBC ciphers.
+You can cipher, decipher and break Caesar, Vigenere, XOR, One-Time-Pad and CBC ciphers.

 ## Bonus : A shell